 WHAT WON'T CHANGE FROM THE CURRENT NCLEX

-- The Next Generation NCLEX will continue to measure the same critical content areas as the current version of the exam.
+- The Next Generation NCLEX will continue to measure the same critical content areas.

-- Most items on the minimum-length exam will be standard NCLEX items.
+- Most items on the entire exam will be standard NCLEX items.

 - The scoring scale will not change.

 We asked the NCSBN's Dr. Phil Dickison, the chief architect of the Next Generation NCLEX, to provide more detail on the factors above:

 The reason for changing the NCLEX was to measure clinical judgment, but the exam’s focus won't change in terms of the overall content it covers.

 “Just because we’re measuring clinical judgment doesn’t mean all the other stuff that we’ve been measuring is not important; it’s still important,” Dr. Dickison explained.

 Majority of item types

 Dr. Dickison cleared up a misconception for many that the revised exam will focus exclusively on new NGN-style item types.